Shadlock0133/gankra.github.io/blah/defaults-affect-inference/index.md

 let map2 = HashMap::new(with_hasher: MySeededHasher::new(0));
 ```

-Basically the "canonical" signature has the compiler strip away all the defaults and just include all the names, but the compiler records the defaulting functions associated with each function.
-When *syntactically* you omit an argument (or a coercion site's type requires it), the compiler will look up the appropriate defaulting functions and emit a "reabstraction thunk" (closure).
-That calls the defaults and passes them in.
+Basically the "canonical" signature has the compiler strip away all the defaults and just include all the names, but the compiler records the defaulting functions associated with each argument.
+When *syntactically* you omit an argument (or a coercion site's type requires it), the compiler will look up the appropriate defaulting functions and emit a "reabstraction thunk" (closure) that calls the defaults and passes them in.

 Under this desugarring, default subsets "obviously" work, because we're applying a transform *purely* based on syntax to "normal" rust code and then typechecking it.
 Good compiler errors may be a challenge, or maybe it will be fine, not sure!

-This handles the "hardcode" usecase, but what about the "default" usecase.
+This handles the "hardcoded default type" usecase, but what about the "Default trait" usecase?
 We could instead write this:

 ```rust
 // NOTE: now generic over Default!